learningmatter-mit/NeuralForceField/README.md

 pip install sigopt git+https://github.com/bp-kelley/descriptastorus git+https://github.com/simonaxelrod/chemprop
 ```

+Some of the requirements allow for interfacing NFF with [ChemProp](https://github.com/chemprop/chemprop) [5], a module for property prediction based on a 2D molecular representation.
 You need to activate the `nff` environment to install the NFF package:

 ```bash
 conda activate nff